statisTicker

 ◇ Planned (next 30 days)

-• OpenAI-backed parser wired today via /api/parse-ips; next is multi-shot extraction + per-rule citation back to the IPS span.
+• On-prem IPS extraction via open-weight models (vLLM); multi-shot extraction + per-rule citation back to the IPS span.

 • On-prem GPU cluster running the four LLMs via vLLM; quantized 4-bit checkpoints.